Interested in Learning How To Compare IRA Custodial Fees?

 As I said, you have three ways of charging.
 You may have a tiered fee based on asset value.
 You may have a fee based on the number of assets in the account, or you may have a flat fee.

 Now, there could be some other ways that custodians charge fees.
 I did some research on the other types of custodians.
 I just went to Google and Googled “IRA custodians, ” and I looked at the different accounts.
 I’ll be honest with you, some of the custodians that I found didn’t have their fees on the website.
 Some of them, they have you email them a request for fees because they weren’t disclosed on the website itself.
-Then others of them were very apparent, open with what their fees and fee schedule.
+Then others of them were very apparent, open to what their fees and fee schedule.

 Again, just be careful and make sure you understand what you’re looking at, how the fees are charged, how often the fees are charged and what types of things the fees are for.